 - Don’t be surprised if you encounter resistance from people who are used to doing things differently – for example, from dev teams accustomed to building everything from scratch with scripts and SQLs.
 Try to maintain a balance between efficiency and transparency throughout this process.

 - Don’t underestimate the potential for change.
-Better data integration can pave the way for future innovation and new technologies.
+Better data integration can pave the way for future innovation and new technologies, not to mention freeing up people from repetitive data tasks to more valuable work.

 - Don’t be afraid to ask your vendor for advice.
 They’re the experts, and should be able to help point you in the right direction and advise you on the best way to achieve something.
 Developing a long term relationship with your vendor can also help you get the most out of new features so you can continue learning, and your organization can keep benefiting from your data integration platform.